syncfusion-content/javascript-docs/js/api/ejRTE.md

     // Creates the RTE
     $("#rteSample").ejRTE("enableToolbarItem", "createTable"); // Enables toolbar item
 </script>
-Note: Those who are using our release version before 13.3 use as like below
+Note: When you are using our release version before 13.3, refer to the following
 <script>
     $("#rteSample").ejRTE();
     // Creates the RTE